 Superior organizational skills and ability to institute effective processes and procedures and execute projects and plans.

 Demonstrated ability to work independently, use sound judgment and initiative, and respond proactively and in a timely manner to multiple constituencies.

 Maintain confidentiality on sensitive matters.

 Ability to work under pressure with commitment to modeling university values.

 Physical Requirements: The physical demands described here are representative but not definitive of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Duties require frequent sitting, repetitive use of hands and wrists while using computer keyboard and phone.
 Occasional walking, standing and simple grasping.
 Infrequent climbing of stairs, bending, stooping, kneeling, or reaching.
 May be requested to lift up to 25 lbs.

 Work Environment/Work Week/Travel: Work is performed in normal office environment.
 Work performed during standard business hours.
-Work may be required during non-business hours and weekends.
-Occasional travel both local and overnight.
+Work may be required during non-business hours.

 Hiring Range: Commensurate with experience, non-exempt